mythographica/typologica/README.md

 5. if `.consructor.name` returns something from primitive constructors, `'String'` or `'Number'` or .., then the answer is that `.name`, `.toLowerCase()`'d;
 6. if `.consructor.name` is `'Array'`, `'Date'`, `'Map'`, `'WeakMap'`, `'Set'`, `'WeakSet'` we might again `.toLowerCase()` the answer, because mostly this structures are used for storing Data;

-7. I'd personally suggest `'RegExp'`, `'Promise'`, `'Proxy'` and `'Reflect'` as something very tightly coupled with data, but this is my choice, judge me an Issue;
+7. I'd personally suggest `'RegExp'` and `'Promise'` as something very tightly coupled with data, but this is my choice, judge me an Issue;

+8. And yes, there are many types for Errors, and each one of them derives `Error`, so this is just an `'error'`;

-8. The last thing is `'Function'`, and just because this is a very special case, there is a simple answer, we will use direct answer from `typeof` received at `1.`;
+9. The last thing is `'Function'`, and just because this is a very special case, there is a simple answer, we will use direct answer from `typeof` received at `1.`;

 All the other types we might be willing to have in this "checker" for our new shiny Type System will receive `.constructor.name` as an automated Profit!
 It is not necessary to check them deeper, If we will wish we will `.constructor.name`, but we have to use names for constructors, and don't be anonymous.
 And it is very hard point, but if we will use `instanceof` for other checks we shall rely on our personal feelings, because it is a very is broken thing after `Object.create`'s dawn in JavaScript `;^)`: